 Outcome definitions

-The definition of a weekend varied by country.
-In most western countries the weekend was Saturday and Sunday, whereas in some Muslim-majority countries the weekend is Friday to Saturday.
-In Iran the weekend is Friday only, and in India, Hong Kong and Mexico the weekend is Sunday only.
+Ninety-eight percent of the data came from countries that use a Saturday to Sunday weekend.
+In some Muslim-majority countries the weekend is Friday to Saturday.

-Late nights and early mornings were defined consistently across all countries as being between 6 pm and 7 am the following day.

-We used data on public holidays from Nager.Date which has data for 100 countries (6).
+We used data on public holidays from Nager.Date which has data for 100 countries (14).
 We only examined national holidays and excluded regional holidays (e.g., the Picnic Day holiday in the Northern Territory of Australia).

 Statistical Methods

 We wrote a study protocol and had pre-planned analyses (available at https://github.com/agbarnett/weekends).
-Our primary aim was to examine changes over time and we anticipated that there would be an increase over time in out-of-hours work because of the growing pressure on researchers.
+Our primary aim was to examine changes over time and we anticipated that there would be an increase over time in weekend and holiday work because of the growing pressure on researchers.
 We also expected differences between countries.

+Models were run separately for The BMJ and BMJ Open because we thought there could be important differences between the characteristics of researchers, e.g., more clinical researchers for The BMJ, which could have influenced typical working hours.

-We tested for an increase in the probability of weekend submissions and reviews over time using logistic regression.
-The data were grouped by consecutive weeks (Monday to Sunday) and the dependent variable was the number of weekend submissions that week, with a denominator of the total number of papers that week.
-This approach meant we examined a relative change in the probability of weekend submissions or reviews, and not an absolute change which could simply happen because of a change over time in the absolute number of submissions or reviews.
+We tested for an increase in the probability of weekend manuscripts and peer reviews over time using logistic regression.
+The data were grouped by consecutive weeks (Monday to Sunday) and the dependent variable was the number of weekend manuscripts/reviews that week, with a denominator of the total number of manuscripts/reviews that week.
+This approach meant we examined a relative change in the probability of weekend manuscripts or peer reviews, and not an absolute change which could simply happen because of a change over time in the absolute number of manuscripts or peer reviews.

 The logistic regression models included country-specific intercepts to model between-country differences in the weekend probability.
 In alternative models we included country-specific trends to examine between-country differences in trends.
-The addition of country-specific trends were assessed using the Deviance Information Criterion (DIC), with the best model chosen using the lowest DIC (7).
+The addition of country-specific trends were assessed using the Deviance Information Criterion (DIC), with the best model chosen using the lowest DIC (15).

-The analysis of early mornings and late nights was as per the analysis for weekends.
-For holidays, we used a similar approach but compared holidays to other days in the same week that were not holidays.
+For holidays we used a similar approach to the weekend analysis, but compared holidays to other days in the same week that were not holidays.
 Weeks without holidays were excluded from this analysis.

-Models were run separately for The BMJ and BMJ Open because we thought there could be important differences between the characteristics of researchers, e.g., more clinical researchers for The BMJ, which could have influenced typical working hours.
+To examine submissions in early mornings and late nights we originally used a dichotomous approach with out-of-hours defined as 6 pm to 7 am.
+However, this simple dichotomous approach could miss important differences between countries with differing work hours.
+Hence we instead examined the number of manuscripts or peer reviews for each hour of the 24-hour clock.
+We modelled an overall pattern common to all countries plus a smooth difference for each country, an approach successfully applied in time series (16).
+We used a Poisson regression model of the number of manuscripts or peer reviews submissions in each hour in each country.
+The smooth difference for each country was modelled using a sinusoid which allowed a single peak in submissions at any time during the 24-hour clock, with a nadir 12 hours later (17).
+We summarise the results across countries by plotting the timing of the peak against the height of the peak expressed as a probability ratio.
+The full details of this regression model are in the supplement.

 We did not use a sample size calculation, but instead included all the available data.

 We created an initial set of results using randomly generated submission dates and times, with the aim of making any changes to the statistical methods before viewing the real data.